Customizing Your ZK Chain

 Add the governor private key from our elastic_chain setup to ensure that this address becomes the owner of the token contract.
 Here's how you can add the WALLET_PRIVATE_KEY environment variable:

-# Use the private key of the `governor` from wallet.yaml
+# Use the private key of the `governor` from configs/wallets.yaml

 Deploying an ERC20 Contract